esper-io/console_docs/docs/provisioning-methods/imei-provisioning.md

 **Notes**:

-1. If you wish to exit the provisioning process for any reason, Click on the **Esper** logo 6 times to bring up the option to factory reset the device.
+1. If you wish to exit the onboarding process for any reason, Click on the **Esper** logo 6 times to bring up the option to factory reset the device.

-2. If your Provisioning Template enables Google Play, Google Play Services will not be updated.
+2. If your Blueprint enables Google Play, Google Play Services will be updated.
 Be aware that this is done by Google and depends on their current quality of service.

 ![alt text](./images/AFW-image/18-GooglePlay.png)